 In a rising interest rate environment, it’s tempting to disregard long-term CDs.
 No one wants to be locked into low rates as interest rates rise.
 The alternative is to keep your money in savings accounts and short-term CDs.
 You can benefit more quickly when interest rates rise, but you lose out while you wait for higher rates.
 Since rate hikes will likely be only gradual at best, I don’t think it’s wise to give up on long-term CDs.
 CD ladders still make sense.
 Below are two CD ladder strategies that can help you deal with a rising rate environment.
 I described these two strategies last year, and I think they still make sense today.

 Standard CD Ladder with Mild Early Withdrawal Penalties

 If you want to keep things simple, stick with a standard CD ladder.
-With a standard CD ladder, you don’t have to guess about when rates will rise and how fast they will rise.
+With a standard CD ladder, you don’t have to guess about how fast rates will rise.

 If you want to ease worries about being stuck in a long-term CD as rates rise, look for CDs with mild early withdrawal penalties (EWP).
 I consider a mild EWP to be no more than six months of interest for a 5-year CD.
 You can compare the effective yields of CDs after the early withdrawal penalties by using our CD early withdrawal penalty calculator.
 Be aware that there are risks on depending on an early closure of a CD ( see article).